“Two luxurious sanctuaries in the green hills of northern Crete, each with 3 bedrooms, a private pool and dazzling views (sleep 4-6)”

 - Washing machine

-The open-plan, wraparound kitchen is a delight to use: plenty of surface area, brushed steel appliances galore, extra-wide drawers with shiny white crockery in every shape and size.
-Toaster, kettle, chest-level oven, separate microwave-grill, Bosch dishwasher, espresso machine, electric juicer for those fresh oranges - it's all there (except a food blender, we noticed).
+Each villa has an open-plan kitchen, which is a delight to use: plenty of surface area, brushed steel appliances galore, extra-wide drawers with shiny white crockery in every shape and size.
+Toaster, kettle, oven, separate microwave-grill, Bosch dishwasher, espresso machine, electric juicer for those fresh oranges - it's all there (except a food blender, we noticed).
 Book through i-escape and you'll find a hamper of breakfast ingredients when you arrive - bread & jams, tea & coffee, eggs & bacon.
 For further supplies, Gavalohori (1km) and Almirida (5km) will oblige.
-When you're done, 3 cleverly integrated recycling bins take the rubbish.

-You'll eat outside most of the time, on a lovely decked dining terrace facing the pool and sunset.
-But if it does turn chilly, there's another table for 6 inside, with clinical white-leather directors chairs and a huge bottle-shaped standing lantern.
-Non-morning-people can grab breakfast and slope back to their private terrace; 2 of the 3 bedrooms have one.
+You'll eat outside most of the time; both villas have a lovely decked dining terrace that faces the pool and sunset.
+But if it does turn chilly, each has another table for 6 inside.
+Non-morning-people can grab breakfast and slope back to their private terrace; most of the bedrooms have one.

-The caretakers can arrange a private chef to whip up healthy Cretan dishes; or can prepare excellent international cuisine themselves (they used to run a pub business in the UK).
+The caretakers can arrange a private chef to whip up healthy Cretan dishes.
 Alternatively, stroll into Gavalohori (10 minutes there, a little more on the way back!) for fresh home cooking at Gavalianos, next to the war memorial.
 Down at Almirida, Aeraki serves the best fish, while both tavernas in Vamos (5km) will deliver a good no-frills Greek meal.
 For something snazzier, head to Chania (27km).

 - Chef on request